hannorein/rebound/docs/quickstart_firstexample.md

 sim.integrate(100.)
 ```

-Finally, let us output the cartesian coordinates and the orbital parameters at the end of the simulation:
+Finally, let us output the Cartesian coordinates and the orbital parameters at the end of the simulation:

 ```python
 for p in sim.particles: